Goring C. of E. Primary School

 • Where do we drop off our child?

 All children are dropped off at their classroom door for the start of the school day.
-They also need to be picked up from their classroom at the end of the day.
+The school gates open at 8.40am and the school day starts at 8.50 am.
+They also need to be picked up from their classroom at 3.20pm which is the end of the day.

 • What should we do if we have any concerns about our child?